 How can you tell if the alternator is failing without taking it apart and doing some measuring inside the alternator?

 It's really pretty simple.
 You will need a simple voltmeter.
 You can get one at an electronics store for less than ten dollars.
 To tell whether or not your alternator is failing, follow these next steps.
 Start the car, make sure all the accessories are off and rev up the motor to a fast idle.
 Set the voltmeter to the DC scale (not AC or Ohms).
 Measure the voltage across the battery terminals – red lead of the voltmeter on the positive terminal, black on the negative (ground in most cars).
 The voltage should read around 14 volts.
-If it reads less than 12 volts, you may indeed have a failed alternator, and you can skip the next step.
+If it reads less than 12 volts, you may indeed have a failed alternator and may need a new alternator, you can skip the next step.
 Next, turn on the heater, the rear window defroster, stereo, headlights and anything else that draws power.
 Now rev up the motor and watch the voltmeter.
 It should still be reading around 14 volts.
-If it reads lower than 13 volts, your alternator is likely not in the best condition.
+If it reads lower than 13 volts, your alternator is likely not in the best condition and you may want to consider a replacement alternator.

 The last indication of alternator failure can be found in the noise it makes.
 The rotor inside the alternator rotates on bearings; these can be high precision bearings, and they can fail.
 If they do, you will hear a loud grinding noise coming from the alternator.
 To isolate the noise, get a length of tubing; any garden hose will do fine.
 Put one end to your ear, and move the other around in the vicinity of the alternator.
 The noise will be much louder when you point it at the alternator if that is the culprit.
 Other possibilities are the water pump and the power steering pump which are also driven by the engine belt.
 To further isolate the noise, disconnect the drive belt and spin the alternator by hand.
 If you hear a rumble or grinding noise, then the bearings are broken.
 If you don't hear a noise, the problem may still be in the alternator since the bearing might be quiet without the loading of the drive belt tension.
 Check for side play.